CX Best Practice

 Yes!
 If you have implemented more than one contact center best practice, and have data that demonstrates success, submit your stories.
 It can take more than one best practice to improve your contact center performance, so don’t limit yourself to only one submission.

-What happens after the deadline?
+What happens after October 31st?
 How do you evaluate the submissions?

 What if our overall FCR numbers haven’t changed or there was minimal FCR performance change?